cryptodread/specter-desktop-wrapper/instructions.md

 # Using a Signing Device with Specter

-There are two ways to add a wallet to Specter.
-Some signing devices permit "air gap" which means transferring the xpub (and subsequent unsigned/signed transactions) back and forth between Specter and the signing device via an SD card (Coldcard for example) - other devices require a direct USB connection between the device and Specter (Trezor One for example).
+There are two ways to create a wallet from a signing device using Specter

+Some signing devices permit you to "air gap" which means transferring the xpub (and subsequent unsigned/signed transactions) back and forth between Specter and the signing device via an SD card (Coldcard for example) - other devices require a direct USB connection between the device and Specter (Trezor One for example).

 ## USB Connected Signing Devices: